 Small Lima Beans

-When I used small lima beans it took 5 hours to cook.
+When I used small lima beans they took 5 hours to cook.